 For those inclined towards temple exploration, a convenient trip from the city center takes you to Dajia, home to one of Taiwan’s busiest and most significant shrines, located less than an hour away.

 Families touring Taiwan can revel in the whimsical sculptures at the enchanting Fengle Sculpture Park, set amidst a delightful green space.
 For educational excursions, we recommend visits to the National Museum of Natural Science and the 921 Earthquake Museum of Taiwan, which preserves the ruins of a high school destroyed in the 1999 earthquake.

 For a more lighthearted experience, the Taiwan Balloons Museum shares the region’s history of balloon production and offers visitors the chance to learn about balloons and master balloon-modeling tricks.

-The size and spread-out nature of Taichung make touring with a car and a personal driver-guide the most sensible option.
-To design a perfect private tour of Taiwan, get in touch with us today.
-Our experienced travel designers love to share their know-how and are ready to help you plan a customised trip that meets your every requirement.
+The size and layout of Taichung make traveling with a car and a personal driver-guide the most practical choice.
+To craft your perfect private tour of Taiwan, reach out to us today.
+Our experienced travel designers are eager to share their expertise and assist in planning a personalized trip that meets all your requirements.